-- Brainstorm the main parts of the story.

-- Where is the story set?
+- ➤ Where is the story set?

 - Describe the hero.

-- What was the problem in the story?
+- → What was the problem in the story?

-- What conflict arose in the story?
+- → What conflict arose in the story?

-- Was there a resolution in the story?
+- ➡ Was there a resolution in the story?

-- Divide the story up into parts and present it on a storyboard.
+Divide the story up into parts and present it on a storyboard.
 Draw a picture for each part of the story and write a brief description underneath it.
 Remember to use speech bubbles and dialogue in your illustrations where necessary.